cheecaixi/elderguard-project/README.md

 After running permutation importance on the held-out test set, four HVAC dummy features (heating_low, heating_high, cooling_low, cooling_high) showed zero permutation importance and were dropped.
 This reduced noise and improved Random Forest test Macro F1 from 0.5401 to 0.5494.

 ### Key Predictive Features (from Permutation Importance on test set)
-Permutation Importance — shuffle one feature's values randomly, then measure how much the model's score dropsvin F1.
+Permutation Importance — shuffle one feature's values randomly, then measure how much the model's score drops in F1.
 Big drop = feature matters.
 Small drop = feature is not important.

 | Rank | Feature | Permutation Importance |
 |------|---------|----------------------|